andreabellome/saturn_moon_tours/README.md

 ```bash
 git clone "https://github.com/andreabellome/saturn_moon_tours"
 ```

+One notices here that a the [MATLAB Optimization Toolbox](https://it.mathworks.com/products/optimization.html) is required for the current version of AUTOMATE.
+Future developments will eliminate this need.

 To run a full exploration of Saturn system, the following recommended system requirements:
 + CPU six-core from 2.6 GHz to 3.6 GHz